Yaronglp/developers-knowledge/README.md

 # Developers-tools - Useful links for developers.

-Each md file includes useful links split by interest.
+Each item is directed to md file with useful links.

 [Deep Dive concepts](DeepDiveConcepts.md)